stezu/stripe-for-woocommerce/README.txt

 == Changelog ==

+= 1.1 =
+* Feature: Templates!
+For credit card form and account page
+* Feature: Button to delete all test data
+* Tweak: Payment.js might not have worked consistently, should be better now
+* Fix: Add an icon for the gateway
+* Fix: Add description to Credit Card Page
+* Fix: Inconsistencies on Customer creation

 = 1.0 =
 * Feature: Charge a guest using Stripe
 * Feature: Create a customer in Stripe for logged in users